 After lunch, Nimi's exhaust comes off its hanger mid session and she comes off the track but stays on the bike.
 It had been worked loose somehow in transit and there had been some confusion about who was to tighten it up in the morning rush, resulting in it not being done.
 It not only falls off, but she rides over it.

 A trip to the garage guys, a trip to try and find a welder, and nothing can be done.
 She goes out on track without it, but it's crazy loud.
 Eventually a hammer from our toolbox and a padlock stand-come-anvil and we managed to batter the exhaust back into shape, seal it to the down-pipe and lock wire it to the bike.

-Day two: Again the weather is not as bad as forecast, just cold.
+Again the weather is not as bad as forecast, just cold.
 The action starts fairly early in the day with a low-side crash from Mark that scuffs up his nice newly fitted fairing (typical).
 He's completely unscathed and other than the scuffs, so is the bike.

 Next is Tom's turn to throw his bike down the road - like Mark, he's fine, but this time the bike's in worse shape with a few bits hanging off, broken fairings, levers and what look like bent forks.
 We think it's all over for him, but some of the experienced guys in the garage take a look - the forks are just twisted in the yokes.
 A good clean down, emptying the fairing and frame of pebbles and a few hours later he's good to go.

 It's not over yet.
 Mark seeks to outdo Tom with a low speed spill, but he lands badly and has to be cut out of his leathers and ambulanced to hospital.

 Track action is suspended for an early lunch as our garage, the now infamous garage number nine has caused both the doctors to be away from the track.

 We gather round over lunch in the Cartagena Track Cafe and have the "please can everyone calm down and stop crashing" conversation.